Go your own way

 Southern gateway to the Grampians (Gariwerd) National Park, delightful Dunkeld is a town that surprises with its mix of stellar outdoor pursuits and fine dining options.

-Lace up your hiking boots to tackle Mount Sturgeon (Wurgarri) and Mount Abrupt (Mud-Dadjug).
-Breathtaking panoramic views from the summits sweep across Dunkeld, the surrounding ranges and volcanic ranges – well worth the effort.
+Lace up your hiking boots to tackle a day or few along the Grampians Peaks Trail, where you'll encounter breathtaking panoramic across the volcanic ranges – well worth the effort.
 Easier paths wend among waterways and trees in the Dunkeld Arboretum.
 Play a round of golf or follow the heritage trail around town.

 Image: Dunkeld Arboretum